avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Home
-* Where is your home?
-* Do you live in a house or a flat
-* Who do you live with?
-* Are there many rooms in your home?
-* What is your favourite room?
-* How are the walls decorated?
-* What would you change about your home?
-* Do you plan to live there in the future?
-* What facilities are there near your home?
-* What is your neighbourhood like?
-* Do most people live in houses in your country?
 ## Art
 * Are you good at art?
 * Did you learn art at school when you were a child?